 Residents of Michigan haven’t had the smoothest ride when it comes to the use of marijuana.
-The state still has some strict laws in place compared to many other places in America, and it has a complicated history of legislation that unfortunately leaves many residents unsure what is – and isn’t – legal.
+Prior to the passing of Proposal 1 in November 2018 (which legalized the recreational use of cannabis in the state), some pretty strict laws were in place as compared to most other places in America.
+Furthermore, Michigan has always had a complicated history of cannabis legislation that unfortunately has left many residents unsure of what is – and isn’t – legal.

 That being said, the state has come a long way regarding the legalities around the herb for medicinal purposes, which is great news for thousands of suffering individuals.

 If you are a resident of Michigan looking for the most up to date information around CBD and how to obtain it, then you have come to the right place!
 In this article, we discuss what CBD (cannabidiol) is, how it works, and where to get it if you’re a resident of the Great Lake State.